OCA/website/website_odoo_debranding/readme/DESCRIPTION.rst

 This module remove Odoo branding on website:

-* Remove "Create a free website with Odoo" from footer
+* Remove "Powered by Odoo" from footer